robertbraeutigam/scan/README.md

 ## Goals

-These are the main considerations driving the design of this protocol:
+The main considerations driving the design of this protocol:

 - **Security first**!
 State-of-the-art end-to-end encryption, perfect forward secrecy, etc., as simply as possible with no complex certificate management nor third-party involvement.